The General Store - Where to Find What You Might Miss

 I telephoned the supplier; "Yes, they do bring in real hash browns from the US" and, "No, they will not sell them to me."
 Bummer!
 They have a contract with Denny's and cannot sell to anyone else.

-I like going to Denny's, it's just a long trip, forty kilometers every morning for breakfast!
+I like going to Denny's, it is just a long trip, forty kilometers every morning for breakfast!

 Denny's has locations in North Shore, Manukau City, Auckland CBD, New Lynn, Highland Park and Christchurch.
 If you like real hash browns, it may just be worth the drive.